Skip to content

 The youth recreation landscape has improved in recent years, with the city completing or in progress on renovations to dozens of rec centers.
 Philadelphia Youth Basketball opened a 100,000-square-foot indoor basketball and community center in North Philadelphia in July.

-But challenges remain as former Mayor Jim Kenney’s Rebuild Program — originally intended as a sweeping renovation of the city’s rec centers, funded by the soda tax — fell short of its original goal.
+But challenges remain, as former Mayor Jim Kenney’s Rebuild Program — originally intended as a sweeping renovation of the city’s rec centers, funded by the soda tax — fell short of its original goal.

 » READ MORE: North Philly’s youth baseball fields are in sorry shape.
 They can’t wait long for MLB’s help.

-Meanwhile, some parks like the Athletic Recreation Center in Brewerytown, a historic field that Vaux’s football team practices on, are in poor condition due to their high use by the public and lack of city funding to regularly maintain them.
+Meanwhile, some parks like the Athletic Recreation Center in Brewerytown, a historic field that Vaux’s football team practices on, are in poor condition because of their high use by the public and lack of city funding to regularly maintain them.
 Philadelphia’s public and private investment in parks equals about $109 per person annually, ranking it 62nd among the 100 most populous cities in the U.S., according to the Trust for Public Land.

 The collaborative will award grants to benefit as many organizations as possible.
 The amounts ranged from $500 to $4,000 during a pilot program earlier this year.
 That amount of money, Devine said, can alleviate pressure on nonprofits to raise their own funds and not pass on the costs of expanding their programs to families.